mintern-java/primitive/README.md

 implementation, a [Dual-Pivot
 Quicksort](http://en.wikipedia.org/wiki/Quicksort#Variants).
 For some inputs, it may be up to twice as fast as stable sorting.

-Although this library is built for Java 6+, the comparators are more convenient when used with Java 8 (as the sample usage illustrates).

 ### Binary search using primitive comparators